-For reliable operation and best performance, the input capacitors must have current rating higher than I{CIN_RMS} at worst operating conditions.
+For reliable operation and best performance, the input capacitors must have current rating higher than I{CIN_RMS} at the worst operating conditions.
 Ceramic capacitors are preferred for input capacitors because of their low ESR and high ripple current rating.
-Depending on the application circuits, other low ESR tantalum capacitor or aluminum electrolytic capacitor may also be used.
+Depending on the application circuits, other low ESR tantalum capacitors or aluminum electrolytic capacitors may also be used.
 When selecting ceramic capacitors, X5R or X7R type dielectric ceramic capacitors are preferred for their better temperature and voltage characteristics.
-Note that the ripple current rating from capacitor manufactures is based on certain amount of life time.
+Note that the ripple current rating from capacitor manufacturers is based on a certain device life time.
 Further de-rating may be necessary for practical design requirement.